 St. Joseph Mercy Oakland's (SJMO) mission calls for the hospital "to improve the health of our communities..."
-One way SJMO demonstrates its strong commitment to our mission is through offering several free cancer screening programs throughout the year to detect breast, colorectal and prostate cancer.
+One way SJMO demonstrates its strong commitment to our mission is through offering several free cancer screening programs throughout the year to detect breast cancer.

 Free Breast Cancer Clinics

 SJMO offers quarterly free breast cancer screening clinics for women who meet the following qualifications:

 Saturday clinics will be offered from 9 a.m. to 1 p.m. the following dates for those without a physician’s order:

 Wednesday clinics will be offered from 1 to 4 p.m. the following dates for those WITH a physician’s order:

 Those participating in a screening receive a free screening mammogram, a breast examination by a breast surgeon and educational material.

 Pre-registration is required and the number of appointments for each screening is limited.
 Registration is accepted starting approximately eight weeks before each screening up until the screening or until all appointments are filled.
 The registration telephone number is 800-372-6094.